katexyu/6829-pset2/report/report.md

 ## PID

-We implemented a PID controller to control window size.
+We implemented a PID controller to control window size to keep EWMAed RTT close to a given target.
+This isn't optimizing for exactly the right thing (we wanted to have a low 95th percentile signal delay), but it's still reasonably good.

 We also added some code to prevent "reset windup", which is a condition that results in a large accumulated negative error.
 This is an issue with the system because window size can't be "driven" to a negative value.

 We didn't really know a particularly principled way of setting PID parameters, so we manually tuned parameters.
 To avoid "overfitting" the PID parameters, we